sed-boi/render-stats/README.md

 3. **Stop the Server:**
    - When finished, click **Stop Server** in the addon’s UI panel to shut down the HTTP server and remove any firewall/NAT mappings.

+4. **Icon-Based Status Indicators:**
+   Displays the status of Dependencies, IPv6, and the Server using Blender's built-in icons(✘,✔).

 >Note: Activate dependencies before Starting server, Start server before you start rendering to keep things smooth.